Cycle South Africa Challenge Blog

 Day 8: Friday 17th March – Shuttle to Cape Town and celebration dinner

-After breakfast the team will transfer by road back to Cape Town where they will have a free afternoon and optional afternoon tours, including wine tours, shark cage diving and day trips to Table Mountain.
-This will be followed by a final celebration dinner in the evening, where the final fundraising total will be announced!
-Check back later to find out how much the team have raised.
-Don’t forget, we will update today’s post once we’ve checked in with Harry and Florence!
+After breakfast the team will transfered by road back to Cape Town where they had a free afternoon and optional afternoon tours, including wine tours, shark cage diving and day trips to Table Mountain.
+This was followed by a celebration dinner in the evening, where the fundraising total was a announced to be £207,000.
+Since then, more money has come in and the current total stands at an incredible and record breaking £222,000.

 Real-time tracking, powered by Microlise: